0xPARC/0xparc-intro-book/easy/src/ot.typ

 <ot>

 Alice has $n$ messages $x_1, dots, x_n$.
+For simplicity we'll assume the messages are pairwise distinct (if not, one can pad them with random bits).
 Bob wants to request the $i$-th message, without letting Alice learn anything about the value of $i$.
 Alice wants to send Bob $x_i$,